PathwayAnalysisPlatform/PathwayMatcher_Dev/README.md

 ## Licence

-PathwaySeeker is a free open-source project, following an Apache License 2.0.
+PathwayMatcher is a free open-source project, following an Apache License 2.0.

 ## Acknowledgements